Chinese people in Ireland

 Chinese people in Ireland refer to people born in China or people of Chinese descent living in the Republic of Ireland.
-They constitute 0.4% of Ireland's population, at 19,447 residents.

 History

-The first major wave of Chinese immigration to Ireland came from Hong Kong.
+The first major wave of Chinese immigration to Ireland came from Hong Kong who are known as Hongkongers instead of Chinese nowadays.
 This group often became business people, setting up their own restaurants and settling in Ireland permanently.
 A second wave began in the late 1990s when large numbers of students began to come to Ireland to study at Irish universities.

 In the 2010s the Irish government began the "Immigrant Investor Programme" in which non-EU citizens could purchase resident status in Ireland if they contributed to government-run projects such as social housing or nursing homes or by donating to Irish charities.
 The Irish Times reported in 2021 that 1,088 wealthy Chinese citizens (out of a total of 1,166 entering the programme) had paid up to €1,000,000 individually to receive Irish residency.
 In 2018 the Irish Independent reported that Ireland had become the 3rd most popular destination in the world for wealthy Chinese immigrants after the United States and the United Kingdom.
 A report found that in addition to the Immigrant Investor Programme, Ireland's place in the European Union, its technology sector and its low tax burden made it attractive to wealthy Chinese immigrants.

 Demographics

+In 2022, the Irish census recorded 26,828 Chinese people living in Ireland, 38% more than in 2016.

 In 2016 the Irish census recorded 19,447 Chinese people living in Ireland.